frenzjay/frenzjay.github.io/README.md

 # frenzjay.github.io

-This is a new repo‚ I privated my old one due to history things.
+This is a new repo.
+I privated my old one due to history things.